Music of Mesopotamia: Music theory

 From this relief, Sachs draws three conclusions: (1) that musicians used the pentatonic scale, (2) that different orchestra members played different parts, and (3) that musicians knew how to use chords.
 Researchers also know that the Mesopotamians used a heptatonic, diatonic scale.
 They had the concept of musical intervals, including the octave, and understood the circle of fifths.
+Crickmore postulated heptachord scales.

 Tablets reveal words in the Mesopotamian musical vocabulary.
 (Note: [e.g., Tablet U. 3011, lines 1-15, now in the British Museum]) For example, on a nine-stringed harp, the strings were numbered from one to five, then back down to one: '1st', '2nd', '3rd-thin', 'God-Ea-made-it', '5th', '4th-behind', '3rd-behind', '2nd-behind', and '1st-behind'.
-In addition, a text composed by Shulgi around 2070 BCE articulates Sumerian technical terms such as ‘tuning up’ (ZI.ZI), ‘tuning down’ (ŠÚ.ŠÚ), ‘tightening’ (GÍD.I), ‘loosening’ (TU.LU), and the term ‘adjust the frets’ (SI.AK).
+In addition, a text composed by Shulgi around 2070 BCE articulates Sumerian technical terms such as 'tuning up' (ZI.ZI), 'tuning down' (ŠÚ.ŠÚ), 'tightening' (GÍD.I), 'loosening' (TU.LU), and the term 'adjust the frets' (SI.AK).

 Two surviving tablets (Note: [Tablets UET VI/3 899 and UET VII 74]) give instructions for tuning string instruments.
 According to O.R.
 Gurney these tablets are better thought of in terms of re-tuning rather than tuning:

 David Wulstan offers an excerpt from a small fragment of such a text: